 Can you imagine the uproar if this USCIS policy applied to existing U.S. citizens, and not just immigrants seeking U.S. citizenship?
 Every U.S. citizen who used marijuana would be at risk of losing U.S. citizenship solely based on an activity that could be legal under their applicable state laws.
 Instead, this USCIS policy is only applicable to immigrants seeking U.S. citizenship.

 This case is just another example of the many obstacles faced by immigrants today.
-In light of this USCIS policy regarding marijuana and the other anti-immigration policies of the Trump administration, immigrants need the support provided by the extensive immigration law experience of the Law Offices of Kameli and Associates.
-For assistance with any immigration issue, please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000.
+In light of this USCIS policy regarding marijuana and the other anti-immigration policies of the Trump administration, immigrants need the support provided by the extensive immigration law experience of Kameli Law.
+For assistance with any immigration issue, please contact Kameli Law, at email@example.com or 312-233-1000.